astutespruce/sarp-connectivity/analysis/prep/network/README.md

 6. NHD dams are intersected with flowlines.
 7. The lowest downstream segment of each flowline that overlaps these dams is identified.
 8. A representative point is extracted for the lowest downstream segment; typically this is the furthest upstream or downstream point along that line or the portion of that line that intersects with the NHD dam feature.
-9. Dams are attributed to the nearest waterbody or drain point (within 250m).
+9. Dams are attributed to the nearest waterbody (within 50m).

 WARNING: there are data issues apparent in the NHD lines and areas.
 Some features are mis-coded (e.g. dikes parallel to flowlines rather than barriers), whereas others seem spurious and not validated by the satellite imagery for the same location.